Unovamata/Make-Some-Noise-Bot/README.md

 # Altador Cup - Make Some Noise!!
 Bot

 I made this bot to automatically play the "Make Some Noise!!" minigame during the Altador Cup site event on Neopets.
+This bot has computer vision to automatically send scores, detect keys to press, waiting to simulate breaks after a set number of submitted scores, and correct itself if any error occurred during the execution of the bot.

 **Table of Contents**